neurallayer/fos/docs/source/introduction.rst

    dummy_data = [(torch.randn(4,3,224,224), torch.rand(4,1000).round()) for i in range(10)]
    trainer.run(dummy_data, epochs=5)

-As you can see, only a few lines of code are required to get started.
+So only a few lines of code are required to get started.
 And the above if a fully working example, no steps skipped.
-The following section gives an highlevel overview of the Fos components and their purpose.
-If you want to get more details, best to dive into the package reference documentation.
+The following section gives an highlevel overview of the Fos components we just used and their purpose.
+If you want to get more details, best to dive into the package reference documentation or one of the notebooks.

 Components